eliediwa9/Financial-and-Data-Analysis/README.md

 # Finance, Accounting and Data Analysis
 This reposistory contains mini projects that aim to demonstrate my understanding and practical experience in accounting, finance and data analysis.
+Each Project has a small description that explains its objectives.
 You are welcome to consult the files attached.
 Beware that certain files may contain macros!

 Latest update: June, 1 2024